neurodata/about/research.md

 Typically these images are at least 3D, but often they are 4D or 5D, and often each image includes trillions of voxels requiring terabytes of storage.
 Regardless of the number of voxels, dimensions, modalities, and scales, studying them requires infrastructure to store, manage, and visualizing the data.
+For each project, the goals are to build tools that are:

+1. easy
+2. fast
+3. inexpensive

+Any pair of the above 3 goals are mutually competing with one another, so we must make a number of trade-offs.
-To that end, we are developing and/or enhancing a number of open source tools, including:
+Given that caveat, we are developing and/or enhancing a number of open source tools, including:

 - [boss](https://github.com/neurodata/boss): a AWS deployed spatial database to store and manage large image volumes
 - [neuroglancer](https://github.com/neurodata/ndviz): a Web-service to visualize these data